Our Unique Approach to Surgery

 Your Pet's Personal Nurse

-You will have peace of mind knowing your pet's surgical nurse is an experienced and skilled veterinary technician who will be caring for your pet throughout the day.
-She will meet with you at check-in and will review your pet's personalized surgical plan and estimate.
-She will explain the details of your pet's surgical experience, answer questions and invite you to tour your pet's operating room and recovery suite.
-You will be provided with her direct phone number to her cellular that will allow you to call and check in on your pet anytime during the day, even after hours when the clinic is closed.
-During discharge, your pet's nurse will provide you with detailed after care instructions and explain any medications that your pet's veterinarian has sent home.
+You will have peace of mind knowing your pet’s surgical nurse is an experienced and skilled veterinary technician who will be caring for your pet throughout the day.
+She will meet with you at check-in and will review your pet’s personalized surgical plan and estimate.
+She will explain the details of your pet’s surgical experience, answer questions, and invite you to tour your pet’s operating room and recovery suite.
+During discharge, your pet’s nurse will provide you with detailed after care instructions and explain any medications that your pet’s veterinarian has sent home.

 Perfect Puppy/Kitten Owners

 We believe our clients should be rewarded for providing excellent medical care for their puppies and kittens; therefore, with each puppy/kitten vaccination performed by one of our veterinarians, we give you $25.00 to use towards their spay and neuter surgery performed by us.
 Generally, when your pet is ready for it's spay or neuter surgery you will have earned a $75.00 savings!
-We also include a complimentarty HomeAgain Microchip that will identify your pet for a lifetime and "Lost Pet Insurance" with $3,000 coverage for 1 year.
+We also include a complimentary microchip that will identify your pet for a lifetime.
 A gift from us for being a perfect pet owner!

 What Do I Need To Know Before Surgery?